object-kazu/Jabverwock/README.md

 <!DOCTYPE html>
 ```

-## Usœage and Documentation
+## Usage and Documentation
-More detailed usage instructions are provided in the [Wiki](https://github.com/object-kazu/Jabverwock/wiki).
+All documentation can be found in the [Documentation folder](./Documentation).

 ## License
 Jabverwock is distributed under MIT license.